 Whether you can address your weaknesses and how you’ve worked to improve them

 How your skills and traits will balance out those of current team members

-Read more: Interviewing Skills To Benefit Your Career
+Read more: Interviewing Skills to Benefit Your Career

 When you approach this question, think about the positive qualities you embody and the skills you possess that serve you well in the workplace.
 Here is a list of strengths to consider:

-Expertise in a particular skill or software
+Expert in a particular skill or software

 These examples can give you an idea of the type of structured response.
 They demonstrate that you are confident of this strength and that you will use it to succeed in this specific role.

 I love staying up-to-date with trends in the tech industry.
 From my current role, I know the ins and outs of SAP very well, so I can anticipate problems before they arise.
-I get excited tinkering around with gadgets in my personal life, and this trait has come in handy in the workplace when I get to know software or program intimately.
+I get excited tinkering around with gadgets in my personal life, and this trait has come in handy in the workplace when I get to know a piece of software or program intimately.

 My positive attitude is definitely one of my strengths.
 I have been a restaurant server, a tutor, and a health aide in the past decade, all jobs that require plenty of energy and endurance.
 I can view a situation from multiple perspectives and empathize with my customers, students, and patients to understand their needs at any given time.